All Topics, Blessing, Prosperity, Sacrifice, Visionaries 8

 Strangely, some psychologists encourage people to seek such places.
 They urge people to consult psychics or fortunetellers in order to secure emotional and mental stability.
 And you have to admit something: Psychics can mutter enough truth to make their prognosticating seem valid.
 Fortunetellers and the ‘familiar spirits” can occasionally peer into the future and snap a picture of your life.
 But this is precisely what Solomon warned against in Proverbs 14:12 when he said, “There is a way that seems right to a man, but the end is the way of death.”

-Life contains things that look good, sound good, and even feel good—but they are toxic and even deadly!
-This is why the Bible strictly forbids God’s people consulting spiritists and mediums.
-But besides that, when people delve into the dark dominion of the unknown they will inevitably conjure demonic activity upon themselves.
-Saints of God, I want to warn you once more, in the strongest possible way, that violating this warning from God will imperil your welfare!
-Satan has brought hellish torment upon those that tampered with the forbidden powers of darkness.
+Life contains things that look good, sound good, and even feel goodbut they are toxic and deadly!
+This is why the Bible strictly forbids Christians from consulting spiritists, witches, warlocks, mediums, and the occult.
+Besides that, when anyone delves into the dark dominion of the unknown, they are conjuring demons.
+Saints of God, I want to warn you again, in the strongest possible way, that violating this warning from God will imperil your welfare!
+Satan has brought hellish torment upon those who tampered with the forbidden powers of darkness.

 (Transition) Conversely, the Bible tells Christians how they can enrich themselves without the least spiritual peril.
 That’s what I want to address in this message: how you can capture incredible blessings from God.
 And I will do this by investigating God’s dealings with King Cyrus.